nigel-dot/Bio/readme.md

-Website - Bio for Nigel Bartholomeusz
+Website - Showing some samples of my artwork
-Created for testing HTML and CSS elementstouch while doing the Generation JWD course.
+Created for testing HTML and CSS elements while doing the Generation Web Development course.